QuantEcon/lecture-python-advanced.myst/lectures/smoothing.md

 ## Model 2 (One-Period Risk-Free Debt Only)

-This is a version of the original models of Hall (1978) in which the consumer's ability to substitute intertemporally is constrained by his ability to buy or sell only one security, a risk-free one-period bond bearing a constant gross interest rate that equals
+This is a version of the original model of Hall (1978) in which the consumer's ability to substitute intertemporally is constrained by his ability to buy or sell only one security, a risk-free one-period bond bearing a constant gross interest rate that equals